Phillips 66

 Cash vs Debt

-The company holds $5.15B in cash, though total debt stands at $27.12B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+On the balance sheet, PSX has $5.15B in cash with $27.12B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
 The company is burning cash, with free cash flow at -$1.13B.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 Return on equity stands at 14.5%, which is decent for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 3.8% is on the lower side, which is common in asset-heavy industries.
 Revenue has pulled back from $169.99B (2022) to $132.38B (2025), a 22% decline worth watching.